kordex0/jsonar/README.txt

 USING THE WEBSERVER

 I have written up a quick client.py script to emulate a usage of the web server.
-After turning on the webserver this can be run and will print out the responses of some calls to the webserver.
+After turning on the webserver, this can be run and will print out the responses of some calls to the webserver.

 The other way to use the webserver is to go to localhost:8000/docs which is an auto-generated openapi specification of the endpoints, and allows testing of all the endpoints.